Strong maximum a posteriori estimation in Banach spaces with Gaussian priors: Existence of MAP estimators

-With the $M$-property established for Gaussian measures on a separable Banach space, it is now possible to provide a short proof of the existence of weak MAP estimators for Bayesian posteriors.
-By \Cref{prop:OM_minimisers_are_modes}, it is sufficient to minimise the posterior OM functional $I^y$, and it is well known that $I^y$ does indeed have a minimiser \citep[see e.g.][Theorem~5.4]{Stuart2010} under mild conditions.
-In particular, we only require \emph{coercivity} of $I^y$ in $E$ to obtain weak modes rather than the lower bound on $\Phi$ needed in \Cref{thm:main}.
-The hypotheses of \Cref{thm:main} always imply $E$-coercivity of $\Phi$: since $E$ is compactly embedded in $X$, it follows that $\norm{u}_X^2 \leq C^2 \norm{u}_E^2$, and picking $\eta > 0$ sufficiently small gives
+With the $M$-property established for Gaussian measures on a separable Banach space, it is now possible to provide a short proof of the existence of weak MAP estimators for Bayesian posteriors of the form \eqref{eq:Bayesian_posterior}.
+One could prove the existence of strong MAP estimators directly, as in \citet{DashtiLawStuartVoss2013}, and use the fact that all strong modes are weak modes, but it is instructive to prove the existence of weak MAP estimators separately.
+Though weak modes were not proposed until the work of \citet{HelinBurger2015}, Corollary~3.8 of \citet{DashtiLawStuartVoss2013} already proved what is now called the $M$-property for Gaussian priors on Hilbert spaces, taking an important step towards showing the existence of weak modes.

+By \cref{prop:OM_minimisers_are_modes}, it is sufficient to minimise the posterior OM functional $I^y$, and it is well known that $I^y$ does indeed have a minimiser \citep[see e.g.][Theorem~5.4]{Stuart2010} under mild conditions.

+In particular, we only require \emph{coercivity} of $I^y$ in $E$ to obtain weak modes rather than the lower bound on $\Phi$ needed in \cref{thm:main}.
+It is important to note that without the lower bound on $\Phi$, it may not be possible to normalise the measure defined in \eqref{eq:Bayesian_posterior} as \cref{thm:Phi_normalisable} need not hold; the following result considers only measures which \emph{can} be normalised.